- Places to Explore

 Art Gallery of Ontario Review

-In 2008, a transformed AGO opened to the public with a major expansion designed by world-renowned architect and Toronto native son Frank Gehry.
-Now it's hard to miss; the monumental glass and titanium facade hovering over the main building is a stunning beauty.
+The AGO is hard to miss: the monumental glass and titanium facade designed by Toronto native son Frank Gehry hovering over the main building is a stunning beauty.
 Near the entrance, you'll find visitors of all ages climbing in and around Henry Moore's large Two Forms sculpture, on the corner of Dundas and McCaul streets.
 Inside, the collection, which had an extremely modest beginning in 1900, is now in the big leagues, especially in terms of its exhibitions of landscape paintings from the 19th and 20th centuries.
 Be sure to take a pause in the light and airy Walker Court, to admire Gehry's spiraling Baroque Stair; climb the staircase and look straight up for the best view.

 - Phone: 416/979–6648